daveism/change-research/README.md

-# distance-research
+# change-research
-Research project investigating how people perceive distance on maps
+Research project investigating how people perceive change on maps